Mike Neighbors Returning To Arkansas

 — Arkansas Razorbacks (@ArkRazorbacks) April 3, 2017

 Neighbors has spent the past four years at the University of Washington, where he accumulated a 98-41 record.
-He led the Huskies to three NCAA post season tournaments, including a Final Four berth, and one NIT appearance.
+He led the Huskies to three NCAA postseason tournaments, including a Final Four berth, and one NIT appearance.

 Neighbors departure coincides with the departures of All-American Chantel Osahor and NCAA all-time women’s basketball leading scorer Kelsey Plum, who was named the Naismith College Player of the Year and awarded the Dawn Staley Award, among other awards.